 The Graduate Diploma in Public Policy and Management is a 36-unit program which is part of the Graduate Program in Public Administration offered by the College of Business, Government and Law.

-It is available on campus, by online study or mixed mode, and students may move between mode of study on topic by topic basis.
 The Graduate Diploma requires one year of full-time study (or the equivalent part-time).

 It articulates with: